 This audio event represents the earliest recollection of my life…..

 I grew up in a middle class family, third child to a young couple.
 My parents had recently arrived from interstate to start a new life, with their one daughter – my sister.
-My dad was a salesman, and had secured a job for a leading sugar refinery company in this new city, enabling then to make the trip.
+My dad was a salesman, and had secured a job for a leading sugar refinery company in this new city, enabling them to make the trip.
 They rented a house initially, with mum giving birth to my older brother shortly afterwards.

 I learnt much later in life, another reason for the change of city was because of a failed business venture of my mother’s – a haberdashery shop she named Betsy.
 The shop was a start out venture, and as a result was apparently not insured.
-They had in the shop possession of a lot of client’s rolls of materials in order for my mother to make them into clothing items, curtains and other household furnishings.
+They had in the shop possession of a lot of client’s rolls of haberdashery materials in order for my mother to make them into clothing items, curtains and other household furnishings.
 They were burgled one night, and not only lost their uninsured possessions, but the material possessions of their clients.
 They were not in a position to repay anyone for the financial loss, and had to place themselves in what was effectively bankruptcy.

 My mother was from a family in very good standing – the extended family were well-known nursery vendors, with my grandfather a Mayor of a Melbourne suburban region.
 Mum’s shop – even though fairly recently launched – had apparently become well-known due to their family’s standing.
 With the loss of the business, I understand my mother also lost the face of her family – most notably of her patriarchal father – within the community.